 Make sure you’re not stopping search engines from indexing your site.
 While some prefer to use the “disallow: /” command while their site is under construction, it’s important to remember to remove it once the site is ready to receive visitors.

-Step 6: Build links
+Step 6: Earn links

 Links are an important ranking factor and continue to be a great indicator of what content is relevant and important.

 However, it’s not about getting hundreds of links quickly but about getting quality and authority sites to link to your website.
-In 2014, your link building strategy should be about:

 - Creating purposeful content (for example, guest posts or infographics) that is so useful and engaging that people want to link to it and share it with others.